openjdk/jfx/CONTRIBUTING.md

 bash ./gradlew -PFULL_TEST=true -PUSE_ROBOT=true all test
 ```

+If you don't build WebKit (using the `-PCOMPILE_WEBKIT=true` option), you are likely to get test failures when running the web tests.
+See the [Web Testing](https://github.com/kevinrushforth/jfx/blob/master/WEBKIT-MEDIA-STUBS.md) page for information on how to address this.

 Even more documentation on OpenJFX projects and its build system can be found on the
 [OpenJFX Wiki](https://wiki.openjdk.java.net/display/OpenJFX/).